Skip to content

 }

-Provide the message name and message contents in the configured input format (as []byte), and the converter will return data in the configured output format:
+Provide the message name and message contents in the configured input format (as []byte), and the converter returns data in the configured output format:

 convertedData, err := converter.ConvertMessage(messageName, messageData)